RicardoVercetti/issho/README.md

 ## 🤔 Why was this built?

-- **Reason 1:** To understand the JS ideology of _'It might not be the most efficient solution, but it works'_ way of building solutions.
+- **Reason 1:** To understand the JS ideology of _'It might not be the most efficient solution, but it works'_ way of building things.
 - **Reason 2:** Rarely, a short(1-2hrs) Ethernet/wifi issue makes local file sharing and simple texting hard at my office.
 Wanted to solve that problem with this experimental application.

 ## 🎯 Milestones